AmauryPARIS/LoRa_PHY_Cxlb/scripts/README.md

 Contains scripts to automate interference tests.

-This is still a work in progress since when launched with these scripts the physical layer does not receive any UDP sockets from the upper layer.
+This is still a work in progress since when launched through a minus task these scripts do not work (they do when launched while being connected to the node with ssh)